Stable Kids

 and move.
 They need to use their whole bodies.
 They need to see things in a different

-that the child can shift their perspective.
+that the youth can shift their perspective.

 However, group settings are often overwhelming and intimidating for children with